Author: C. Elizabeth

 Nineteen-year-old Nathanael’s unrelenting good looks aren’t the only thing that make him dangerous – and he knows it!
 However, his caring human self struggles with a loyalty – a loyalty that binds him to the hunt for the soul that will give his family the power they seek.
 There’s only one problem: When he finds her, Nathanael falls in love with his prey – Saydi.

-My review: This book was engrossing from the very beginning, with a great plot and great characters.
+This book was engrossing from the very beginning, with a great plot and great characters.
 It was a fantastic take on the “good vs. evil” battle, with neither side being entirely good nor entirely evil.
 That made all of the characters that much more believable, despite their obvious paranormal backgrounds.
 I also liked that the story didn’t just center on Nathanael and Saydi the entire book, but included the other characters with true stories of their own.
 The story line between Nathanael and his mom was one of my favorites, full of raw emotion and angst.
 The struggles between Saydi and her three best friends were ever changing and their involvement with Nathanael’s brothers added a lot to the story.

 - The “good vs. evil” take.
 The battle between good and evil is a standard in a lot of paranormal fantasy, but this was a completely different take on it.
 The Tov’s and the Pyres, with lots of history/mythology included to make the entire concept seem plausible.